- Most home cooks will use just three knives for the majority of their cooking.

 A Good Cutting Board

 Like any cook, you’ll need a cutting board — and not all cutting boards are created equal.
 Some are made of cheap wood that can dull your knives, while others are flat and allow spills.
+We recommend finding a sturdy edge-grain cutting board made from a harder wood, like Acacia or Ash.

 Knife Sharpening Stones